Grisha596/JankariTECH-Mentorship/day1.md

 # Introduction to Git and Github

-Git is a version control system that lets you manage and keep track of your source code history.
+Git is a version control system that lets you manage and keep track of your source code history.<br>
 GitHub is a cloud-based hosting service that lets you manage Git repositories.
 It is where people can share and collaborate on the files they have created.

 # Links